 Here’s a brief summary of what’s in place:

-Gorse leaches around 38 kilograms per hectare of nitrogen into the earth, so we’re working with landowners to remove gorse from their properties.
-Need a hand removing your gorse?
-A $2.5 million Gorse Conversion Fund has been established to make the process easy.
+Gorse leaches around 38 kilograms per hectare of nitrogen into the soil, so we’re working with landowners to help them remove gorse from their properties.
+Read more